GivherLLC/givher/content/all-events/pride-2025-making-change-for-good.md

 eventLocation: Ace of Spades
 clientName: California LGBTQ Foundation
 eventDescriptionMarkdown: >-
-  ## **Join the California LGBTQ+ Foundation for a Wicked Pride Month
+  # **Join the California LGBTQ+ Foundation for a Wicked Pride Month
   Celebration!**

-  Celebrate Pride with us on Monday, June 23, 2025, at Ace of Spades in Sacramento from 5:30 PM to 9:00 PM.
+  Celebrate Pride with us on Monday, **June 23, 2025, at Ace of Spades in Sacramento from 5:30 PM to 9:00 PM**.

   Enjoy cocktails, bites, and great company as we come together for an evening of community and inspiration.